stepanataccolade/docsv2/sources/pipelines/overview.md

 can also manage your infrastructure, provision, configure, and deploy traditional as well cloud native applications be it IaaS, PaaS or CaaS.

 # Why do I need it?
+As seen in the picture below, CI is just a starting point for CD.

 <img src="../images/overview.png" alt="Unified Pipelines" style="width:640px;"/>

-As seen in the picture above, CI is just a starting point for CD.

 If you want CD, the next step is to push your tested code as an immutable deploy artifact.
 This can be a container image or a JAR file like deployable unit that